entria/react-native-fontawesome/README.md

   parseIconName
 } from 'react-native-fontawesome';

-const validIcon = parseIconName('fas fa-chevron-left') // will be parsed to chevronLeft
+const validIcon = parseIconFromClassName('fas fa-chevron-left') // will be parsed to chevronLeft

 // So anywhere you would have used Icons.chevronLeft (or some other icon name)
 // you can now just use the returned value directly (validIcon in this example).